Skip to content

 Sample Illustration of a Hard Buffer

-Geared Buffers, also known as levered buffers, geared airbags, and fading buffers, may protect principal investment down to the buffer level.
+Geared buffers, also known as levered buffers, geared airbags, and fading buffers, may protect principal investment down to the buffer level.
 If the underlier declines below the buffer level the investor will lose at a rate greater than 1% of for each 1% that the underlier is less than the buffer level.
 Depending upon market conditions and the underlier, there may be full loss of principal investment at maturity despite the geared buffer.

 Sample Illustration of a Geared Buffer | 75% Threshold (25% Geared Buffer)